docker/docs/docs/service_architecture.md

 ### Notary signer compromise

-In the event of a Notary signer compromise, an attacker would have access to all the private keys stored in a database.
+In the event of a Notary signer compromise, an attacker would have access to all the (timestamp and snapshot) private keys stored in a database.
 If the keys are stored in an HSM, they would have the ability to sign arbitrary content with, and to delete, the keys in the HSM, but not to exfiltrate the private material.

 - **Denial of Service** - An attacker could reject all Notary server requests and corrupt or delete keys from the database (or even delete keys from an